GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 #### **What are Impulse noises?**

 The impulse images are usually occurred due to a failure in the image capturing device.
 The impulse noises replace some of the pixel values of the original images.
 There are two main types of impulse noises.
 First one is the salt-and-pepper noise, which can have only two values either 0 or 255.
 The second one is random-values impulse noise.
 Which can take any of the whole values between 0 to 255.
-In this article I am going to take one example for salt-and-pepper noise and show how different types of noise reduction algorithm so called image smoothing algorithms work.
-The image bellow, lenna image, is the example image that I am going to use throughout this article.
+In this article I am going to take one example for salt-and-pepper noise and show how different types of noise reduction algorithm so-called image smoothing algorithms work.
+The image below, lenna image, is the example image that I am going to use throughout this article.

 <img src="/img/hk_1_2021_12_16.png" height="487" width="517"/>